 Courts generally go through the same analysis when adjudicating a dispute over a contract term.
 First a court will look at the “four corners” of a document — what’s contained inside the contract.
 The court will look at the document as a whole and try to interpret the term to give it the meaning that the parties intended when they drafted it.

 Second, the court will give the words their ordinary meaning, unless the parties manifest a clear intent for a term to have a different meaning.
 So if you use a technical word, the court will give the word the meaning that it has in your particular industry.

 Third, if there are inconsistent terms, the court will try to interpret them lawfully.
 Nevertheless, a court will not create a meaning where none can be interpreted.

 If an inconsistency cannot be resolved, it will be interpreted against the party that drafted the contract.
 That is why it is imperative to properly draft contracts in a clear, concise way, without ambiguity.
 We often hear parties say, “We know what we mean” when they go through the negotiating and drafting process.
 Once things go wrong, however, all parties will look to interpret the contract to their benefit, and everyone will have a different meaning.

 The attorneys at Robinson & Henry, help business owners write clear contracts that accomplish their goals while also alerting them of the risks.
-We offer a consultation to business owners to answer questions concerning contract drafting and negotiation.
-Call us at 303-688-0944 to set up a consultation appointment.
+We offer an assessment to business owners to answer questions concerning contract drafting and negotiation.
+Call us at 303-688-0944 to set up an assessment appointment.